-Simply put, there are many ethical fashion brands out there who are aware of all of the evils in the fashion industry and are doing their part to correct it from the inside.
+Simply put, there are many ethical fashion brands and fast fashion alternatives out there who are aware of all of the evils in the fashion industry and are doing their part to correct it from the inside.
 Now it’s up to us to help from the outside.

 Wearing new clothes has never looked so good.
 Correction.
 Never felt so good.